Director and CEO

 He has held key positions in national organizations and has participated actively in initiatives such as the Agenda 21C de la culture au Québec.
 An initiator of Journées de la culture, he was also a founding member and Chair of Culture Montréal from 2002 to 2014.
-Since October 2016, he has been a board member of the International Federation of Arts Councils and Culture Agencies (IFACCA).

 His first non-fiction book, Le facteur C : l’avenir passe par la culture (La Presse / Éditions Voix parallèles, 2009), explained the dramatic rise of cultural concerns in the public agenda.
 This lively, highly acclaimed work was published in English as No Culture, No Future (Cormorant Books, 2010).